JCOMAIA/gate-repl/readme.md

 # Decompose-the-Computation: a REPL-Grounded Gate for Retrieval Pipelines

 **Status:** Empirical prototype report.
-All numbers from local runs, May 2026, `google/gemini-2.5-flash` via OpenRouter, `temperature=0`.
+Numbers from local runs, May–Jun 2026, `google/gemini-2.5-flash` and `deepseek/deepseek-v4-flash` via OpenRouter, `temperature=0`.
 Reproducible with the `bench/` harness in this repo.

 ---